Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Evaluation

 To validate the properties of the proposed model concerning sensing capability, we conducted experiments specifically tailored for respiration monitoring applications.
 We compared the simulated SSNR, the real-scenario SSNR, and the MAE results in various scenarios.

 For the real-scenario SSNR, the dynamic power is computed based on the disparity between the CSI amplitude and the averaged amplitude within the observation window.
 The interference power is determined as the difference before and after filtering the CSI amplitude \cite{placement_matters}.
-In Fig. \ref{RR_example}, a respiration example is illustrated with different Wall-Tx distances.
-When the device is near the wall (Fig. \ref{RR_0.1}), the variance in the CSI amplitude increases, while the noise before and after filtering decreases, indicating a higher SSNR value.
+As illustrated in Fig. 9, when the device is positioned close to the wall (0.1 m, Fig. 9a), the CSI amplitude exhibits a high-quality respiratory pattern with minimal noise and a peak-to-peak amplitude exceeding 100.
+In contrast, at a Wall–Tx distance of 1 m (Fig. 9c), the signal becomes significantly noisier and the amplitude variation drops below 20.
+This degradation in signal clarity and amplitude range results in a lower SSNR value, validating the advantage of wall-proximity deployment for respiration-based sensing.

-{\bfseries Experiment 1: Verify the effectiveness of using simulated SSNR to assess SSNR measured in real scenarios} In this experiment, the data with a single target respirating at various locations is examined.
+{\bfseries Experiment 1: Verify the effectiveness of using simulated SSNR to assess the SSNR measured in real scenarios} In this experiment, the data with a single target respirating at various locations is examined.
 Fig. \ref{RR_SSNR_sim_real} illustrates the comparison between the simulated SSNR and the SSNR derived from real-world data.
 It is evident that the SSNR in the real scenario aligns with the simulated SSNR by a scale factor.
 This factor is contingent upon parameters such as device power, transceiver deployment, and environmental conditions.
 In our simulated model, we normalized the effect of these parameters, as they do not significantly impact the correlation between wall, device, target distances, and sensing coverage.
-These results validate the efficacy of our proposed SSNR-based model in assessing sensing capability and coverage.
+These results validate the effectiveness of our proposed SSNR-based model in assessing sensing capability and coverage.